jirris/Sofar_LSW3_G3/README.md

-# SOFAR Inverter + LSW-3/LSE
+# SOFAR Inverter + LSW-3/LSE and G3
+Forked from https://github.com/MichaluxPL/Sofar_LSW3 as author preferred.

-Small utility to read data from SOFAR K-TLX inverters through the Solarman (LSW-3/LSE) datalogger.
+Small utility to read data from SOFAR K-TLX and KTLX G3 inverters through the Solarman (LSW-3/LSE) datalogger.
 Two scripts to get inverter's statistics and hardware info.
 Tested with logger S/N 17xxxxxxx and 21xxxxxxx (protocol V5).
 Requires python3 to run.